top of page

 Social media graphic for Rally Against the Duke Energy Carbon Plan

 “We're here because we recognize that the climate change emergency is upon us.
-We're not talking about climate change coming tomorrow or in ten years, it's already here," said Masri, "We’re here because we believe that not one community can be regarded as disposable.
+We're not talking about climate change coming tomorrow or in ten years, it's already here," said one speaker, "We’re here because we believe that not one community can be regarded as disposable.
 We believe that for our communities in eastern North Carolina… for our workers here in Durham County…and for people overseas.”

 Twelve environmental groups planned the rally together including Climate Action NC, NC Black Alliance, and Sunrise Movement Durham Hub.
 Organizers were pleased that the event included both “climate change” and “environmental justice” groups, which often divide on lines of race and class.